Ramy Ayach: Pop star status and international success: 2002–present

 In 2002, Ramy Ayach released his 5th album titled "Albi Mal", taken from the album lead single of the same name.
-The album won Ayach the Arab pop stardom status with the now epic hit "Albi Mal".

-In 2004, Ayach released his 6th album "Ya Msahar 3eni", considered to be one of the artist's biggest successes with pop hits such as "Ya Msahar 3eni" and the epic hit "Mabrouk", which is to date played in almost every celebration in the Arab world.
+In 2004, Ayach released his 6th album "Ya Msahar 3eni", considered to be one of the artist's biggest successes with pop hits such as "Ya Msahar 3eni" and the hit "Mabrouk", which is played in almost every celebration in the Arab world.

-In 2007, another smash-hit album was released by the artist, titled "Habaytak Ana", which helped reveal Ayach's vocal capabilities and establish him as a respected artist.
+In 2007, another smash-hit album was released by the artist, titled "Habaytak Ana", which showcased Ayach's vocal capabilities.
 The album included numerous hits, and led him to perform at the prestigious Opera Houses of Cairo and Alexandria in Egypt.
-Ayach was the first Arab artist to perform at both Opera Houses, selling out both venues and gathering three generations in one place.
-His successful performances at the Egyptian Opera Houses won him the title of "Amir Al Tarab" (the prince of Tarab) by the Egyptian media.
+Ayach was the first Arab artist to perform at both Opera Houses, selling out both venues.
+His successful performances at the Egyptian Opera House won him the title of "Amir Al Tarab" (the prince of Tarab) by the Egyptian media.

 2009 was another turning point for Ramy Ayach, which saw his first duet experience with Egyptian pop star, Ahmad Adawiya.
-The pair released the smash-hit single "El Nas el Ray2a", which topped the Arabic charts for a whole year, leaving a lasting mark on the Arab music pop-scene to date.
+The pair released the smash-hit single "El Nas el Ray2a", which topped the Arabic charts for a whole year.

 In 2010, Ayach released his 8th album titled "Gharami", a much-anticipated album which was a shift in the artist's musical genre.
-The album comprised the hit singles "Effrah Fiki" and "Majnoun/Tal El Sahar", highlighting Ayach's avant-garde persona.
-Furthermore, the music videos from said albums set a new level on the music filmography scene, and won the artist best music videos at the Murex d'or Awards.
-The Album as a whole won the artist "Best Art Work" at the 2012 Murex d'Or awards.
+The album comprised the hit singles "Effrah Fiki" and "Majnoun/Tal El Sahar", distinguished by its avant-garde stylings.
+Furthermore, the music videos from said albums won the artist best music videos at the Murex d'or Awards.
+The album, as a whole, won the artist "Best Art Work" at the 2012 Murex d'Or awards.

-In 2012, Ramy Ayach released another smash-hit single titled "Jebran" which gained wide critical and commercial success.
-"Jebran" raised another bar in the Arab music scene, bringing yet another genre in musical composition and arrangement.
-"Jebran" was composed by the Ramy Ayach himself.
+In 2012, Ramy Ayach released another hit single titled "Jebran" which gained wide critical and commercial success.
+"Jebran" was composed by Ayach.

-In 2015, Ayach released the hit-single "Yala Nor2os", a festive song imprinted by fast beats, a style now known to the artist.

-In 2016, Ayach released "7keye Jeye" as the official soundtrack of the hit drama series "Amir El Leil", in which he starred as the leading role.
-"7keye Jeye" topped the Arabic charts for several months, setting another unprecedented success for a series' soundtrack.
+In 2015, Ayach released the hit-single "Yala Nor2os", a festive song imprinted by fast beats, a style now associated with the artist.
+In 2016, Ayach released "7keye Jeye" as the official soundtrack of the hit drama series Amir El Leil, in which he starred in the leading role.
+"7keye Jeye" topped the Arabic charts for several months.

-Ramy Ayach's much-awaited new album is due to be released in 2017.
-The first single from this album, titled "Ya 7abib Al 9alb", was released in April 2017 and was trending on Twitter within 1 hour of its release.
+Ramy Ayach's released in 2017 an album titled "Ya 7abib Al 9alb".